Where to eat in and around Playa d'en Bossa, Ibiza: high end to budget

 Clubbers on the go will love the variety of top-notch gourmet burgers on the menu at the lively Dunes Ibiza diner.

-Further budget-conscious options in the resort range from Rosa India, which raises the bar for Indian food with its extensive, authentic menu, to Vive Beach Chiringuito, Rincon Argentino and Casa Manolo 1992.
+Other budget-conscious options in Playa d'en Bossa range from Vive Beach Chiringuito, and Rincon Argentino to Casa Manolo 1992.

 Due to the resort's popularity with Italian tourists (and lucky for those who like to load up on carbs before a long night out!), there are several decent pizzerias and pasta restaurants in the vicinity, offering great quality for reasonable prices.
 La Dolce Vita, Pizzeria e Cucina da Carmine Ibiza and Es Tancó (in Sant Jordi) are among our tried and trusted favourites.
 All can be guaranteed to deliver plenty of flavourful Italian home cooking, with quality service and a little extra on top.